extrange/personal-blog/docs/blog-posts/2022-03-03-determinism-and-stoicism.md

 I hope Stoicism helps you as much as it has helped me, to live life fully and experience all it has to offer.

 [^genetic-factors]: I feel the strongest reason that we are not in control of our desires is our gender.
 It is the strongest determinant of our attraction to the opposite sex, and we were not free to make this decision, it having been decided at birth.
+[^sartre]: We are not free, not to be free, as Sartre wrote: *"Man is condemned to be free; because once thrown into the world, he is responsible for everything he does."*
 [^fatalism]: Unless it was already determined that an individual would pursue fatalism.
 [^stoicism]: Some great books are Marcus Aurelius' [Meditations](https://www.goodreads.com/book/show/30659.Meditations), and Epictetus' [Enchiridion](https://www.goodreads.com/book/show/2085705.Discourses_and_Enchiridion).